56kcloud/Training/Docker/kickstart/chapters/alpine.md

 - *Containers* - Running instances of Docker images &mdash; containers run the actual applications.
 A container includes an application and all of its dependencies.
 It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.
 You created a container using `docker container run` which you did using the alpine image that you downloaded.
 A list of running containers can be seen using the `docker container ps` command.
 - *Docker daemon* - The background service running on the host that manages building, running and distributing Docker containers.
 - *Docker client* - The command line tool that allows the user to interact with the Docker daemon.
-- *Docker Store* - A [registry](https://store.docker.com/) of Docker images, where you can find trusted and enterprise ready containers, plugins, and Docker editions.
+- *Docker Hub* - A [registry](https://hub.docker.com/) of Docker images, where you can find trusted and enterprise ready containers, plugins, and Docker editions.
 You'll be using this later in this tutorial.

-## Next Steps, Docker Networking
+## Next Steps: Webapps with Docker
-For the next step in the tutorial, head over to [Docker Networking](./networking-basics.md)
+For the next step in the tutorial, head over to [Webapps with Docker](./webapps.md)